jacobvarner/hoops-jacobvarner/_posts/2020-8-19-sec-in-the-nba-draft-1990s-overview.md

 ### Team-by-Team Overview

-Througout the 1990s, there were 51 players drafted from current SEC schools out of 559 total selections (9.123%).
+Throughout the 1990s, there were 51 players drafted from current SEC schools out of 559 total selections (9.123%).

 ![1990s NBA Drafts team-by-team overview][image11]

-Outside of the 1996 NBA Draft and a few top five picks, the 1990s were a fairly quiete year for the SEC's NBA Draft production.
+Outside of the 1996 NBA Draft and a few top five picks, the 1990s were a fairly quiet year for the SEC's NBA Draft production.

 Kentucky again had the most players taken with eight of their ten draft picks going in the first round.